Images and Video

 Highlights

-- Explore hidden remnants of rare native vegetation in Ellis Park, connecting with nature in a vibrant urban setting.
+- Explore hidden remnants of rare native vegetation in Ellis Park, revealing the area's unique ecological heritage.

-- Enjoy a family-friendly atmosphere with accessible facilities, ensuring a comfortable experience for all visitors.
+- Enjoy a family-friendly environment with ample facilities, ensuring a comfortable outing for all ages.

 A 90-minute exploration of one of Adelaide’s western Parks, best known as a venue for sport, but with some hidden remnants of rare native vegetation, plus some memories of fascinating former built heritage within this Park, now long-forgotten.